UWAMAHOR/Baby-Birth-record-Hospital-Management/README.md

 Solution

-The baby birth dashboard aims to address these challenges by creating a centralized platform for collecting, visualizing, and analyzing baby birth data.
+The baby birth dashboard recoerd management aims to address these challenges by creating a centralized platform for collecting, visualizing, and analyzing baby birth data.
 The dashboard will connect to various data sources and automatically extract and aggregate data into a central repository.
 This will eliminate the need for manual data entry and ensure that the data is always up-to-date. and will help parent to make follow up to his baby at early stage.